Monday, July 30, 2018

 There were no buttons or switches here.
 No electronic gun.

-If you must know, beneath one of his banana leaves the man keeps his saviour: a long, perhaps eight or nine inch length white twisted taper.
+If you must know, beneath one of his banana leaves the man keeps a long, perhaps 8 - 9 inch twisted taper.
 Some kind of cloth or twine it looked.
-Close on ten inches.
+Close on 10 inches.
 Lighting transfers the flame as needed.

-Mission accomplished, back it goes between the leaves and a little squeeze, a little pressure administered.
+Mission accomplished, back it goes between the leaves and a little squeeze, a little pressure.
 Tamping down on the lit end.
 It could wait there for the next order

 Regular relief at that station it appeared, a load needing to be shared.
 Some of the other tasks around the place were much less taxing.